abhishek1235/archetypes/README.md

 This way, all your coleagues can use these archetypes from your organization's Maven repository.

 ## History of Changes
+5.5.0.0

+1. Initial version of Launchpad Archetype with 0.9 version of Launchpad and Services Archetype.
+2. Alignement of Portal Server, Content Services, Mashup Services, Orchestrator, Targeting, All-In-One and All-In-One with Launchpad archetypes with 5.5.0.0 version of Backbase Portal suite.
+3. Alignement of All-In-One with Launchpad archetypes with 0.9 version of Launchpad
+4. Fixing reported bugs
+5. Move to Jetty 9.1.2
+6. Move to JDK 7
+7. Fixing reported bugs

 5.4.2.2

-1. Alignement of Basic, Content Services, Mashup Services, All-In-One and All-In-One with Launchpad archetypes with 5.4.2.2 version of Backbase Portal suite
+1. Alignement of Portal Server, Content Services, Mashup Services, All-In-One and All-In-One with Launchpad archetypes with 5.4.2.2 version of Backbase Portal suite
+2. Alignement of All-In-One with Launchpad archetypes with 0.8 version of Launchpad
-2. Initial version of Orchestrator Archetype
+3. Initial version of Orchestrator Archetype
-3. Initial version of Targeting Archetype
+4. Initial version of Targeting Archetype
-4. Rename archetypes to fit uniform naming convention
+5. Rename archetypes to fit uniform naming convention
-5. Making 7777 as a default port for Backbase Portal
+6. Making 7777 as a default port for Backbase Portal
-6. Change repositories so that Backbase Expert Services Jenkins can perform builds
+7. Change repositories so that Backbase Expert Services Jenkins can perform builds
-7. Fixing reported bugs
+8. Fixing reported bugs

 5.4.1.3

-1. Initial version of Basic Archetype
+1. Initial version of Portal Server Archetype
-2. Initial version of Launchpad All-In-One Archetype
+2. Initial version of Launchpad All-In-One Archetype with 0.7 version of Launchpad
 3. Alignement of All-In-One, Content Services and Mashup Services Archetypes with 5.4.1.3 version of Backbase Portal suite
 4. Fixing reported bugs
 5. Consolidated logging configurations across archetypes